NNLXLDG/Cpp-Learning-Framework/README.md

 # Cpp-Learning-Framework
-This is a repository includes my Cpp learning progress, and a konw
+This is a repository includes my Cpp learning progress (some markdown files and source codes)